SvenWesterbeek/DeHNSSo/README.md

 - "curved"
   - Creates an equidistant distribution of streamwise grid points over a curved surface with straight $\eta$ axes wall-normal to that surface.
 The $\eta$ axes are thus not parallel to the global $y$ axis.
 Wall-normal collocation points are clustered near the wall following Malik's (1990) mapping for a user-defined median collocation point $y\_i$.
 - "wallorthogonal"
-  - Creates a grid elliptically with orthogonality at the wall following exactly the $\eta$ distribution of the mapping of Malik (1990) according to a user-defined $y\_i$.
+  - Creates a grid using elliptic generation, with orthogonality at the wall following exactly the $\eta$ distribution of the mapping of Malik (1990) according to a user-defined $y\_i$.
 The streamwise distribution is nearly equidistant but can be slightly adjusted for the sake of orthogonality.

 The rest of the inputs to _Grid_ are shown in the table below: